sonertari/SSLproxy/README.md

 #### Protocol validation

 Protocol validation makes sure the traffic handled by a proxyspec is using the protocol specified in that proxyspec.
-The ValidateProto option can be used to enable global and/or per-proxyspec protocol validation.
+If a connection cannot pass protocol validation, it is terminated.
+To enable protocol validation, the ValidateProto option can be defined globally, per-proxyspec, or per-connection using filtering rules.
 This feature currently supports HTTP, POP3, and SMTP protocols.
-If a connection cannot pass protocol validation, then it is terminated.

 SSLproxy uses only client requests for protocol validation.
 However, it also validates SMTP responses until it starts processing the packets from the